1005 N. Marion St.

 Attorney for DUI Manslaughter Charges in Tampa, FL

-If you have been arrested for DUI manslaughter in Tampa, Hillsborough County, FL, then contact an experienced attorney at the Sammis Law Firm about protecting yourself from this serious charge.
-Find out more defenses that might apply in a DUI manslaughter case in Hillsborough County, FL.
+If you have been arrested for DUI manslaughter in Tampa, Hillsborough County, FL, contact an experienced attorney at the Sammis Law Firm.

 Contact us for a free and confidential consultation to discuss the charges pending against you, possible defenses, and the best way to fight the charges.